Hugo Chávez: Coup, strikes and the recall referendum

 Chávez's response was to moderate his approach, implementing a new economic team that appeared to be more centrist and reinstated the old board of directors and managers of the state oil company Petróleos de Venezuela S.A.
 (PDVSA), whose replacement had been one of the reasons for the coup.
 At the same time, the Bolivarian government began to increase the country's military capacity, purchasing 100,000 AK-47 assault rifles and several helicopters from Russia, as well as a number of Super Tucano light attack and training planes from Brazil.
 Troop numbers were also increased.

 Chávez faced a two-month management strike at the PDVSA.
 The Chávez government's response was to fire about 19,000 striking employees for abandoning their posts and then employing retired workers, foreign contractors, and the military to do their jobs instead.
-The total firing of tens of thousands of employees by Chávez would forever damage Venezuela's oil industry due to the tremendous loss of expertise.
-By 2005, the members of Venezuela's energy ministries stated it would take more than 15 years for PDVSA to recover from Chávez's actions.
+The firing of over 18,000 employees by Chávez damaged Venezuela's oil industry due to the loss of expertise.
+In 2005, a member of Venezuela's energy ministries stated it would take more than 15 years for PDVSA to recover from Chávez's actions.

 The 1999 constitution had introduced the concept of a recall referendum into Venezuelan politics, so the opposition called for such a referendum to take place.
 The resulting 2004 referendum to recall Chávez was unsuccessful.
 70% of the eligible Venezuelan population turned out to vote, with 59% of voters deciding to keep the president in power.
 Commenting on his victory in the recall referendum, Chávez described the result as “an alternative to capitalism and false democracy.”